-10. According to Social Weather Stations (SWS), 7 out of 10 Filipinos support and in favor of the PhilID.
+10. According to Social Weather Stations (SWS), 7 out of 10 Filipinos support and favor the PhilID.

 BONUS: According to Inquirer.net, a pilot implementation of the Philippine National ID System will be rolled out in early 2019, along with a target of yearly application of 25 million Filipinos.

 What do you think of the National ID?
-Share us your thoughts in the comment section!
+Share us your thoughts in the comments section!
 Don’t forget to share this to your friends to keep them in the loop, too!

-(Disclaimer: The ID cards included in this blog’s featured image are just sample designs/layouts and not the actual and final ID cards to be released by the Philippine Statistics Authority.)
+(Disclaimer: The ID cards in this blog’s featured image are just sample designs/layouts and are not the actual and final ID cards to be released by the Philippine Statistics Authority.)